-To ensure citizen participation in the District of Columbia's FY2013 CAPER process, DHCD followed the Department's approved Citizen Participation Plan.
-The CAPER public hearing will be held on November 20, 2013 at DHCD headquarters where citizens, community partners, and other interested stakeholders will be able to provide testimony on the performance of DHCD.
+To ensure citizen participation in the District of Columbia's FY2014 CAPER process, DHCD followed the Department's approved Citizen Participation Plan.
+The CAPER public hearing will be held on November 19, 2014 at DHCD headquarters where citizens, community partners, and other interested stakeholders will be able to provide testimony on the performance of DHCD.
 Information on the public hearing and public review period was developed and delivered to neighborhood associations, Advisory Neighborhood Commissioners, local non-profits, churches, civic associations, District staff, City Council, and interested residents.
 Notice of the hearing was published on the DHCD website and in the D.C.
-Register on Friday, October 18, 2013 and in local newspapers on or about November 13, 2013.
-The CAPER was made available for a 30-day review and comment period in accordance with HUD guidelines and the Citizen Participation Plan.
+Register on Friday, October 17, 2014, the Washington Time on Monday, November 3, 2014, and in various papers of the Capital Community Newspaper group on October 30, 2014.
+The draft CAPER was made available for a 14 day review and comment period in accordance with HUD guidelines and the Citizen Participation Plan.